Cooking With Bliss

 Substitutions

-You can substitute beef neck bones for cubed chuck roast or zesty Cajun chicken sausage.
+You can substitute beef neck bones for cubed chuck roast or Cajun chicken sausage.
 All add incredible flavor to your dish in their own unique way.

 While on the topic of substitutions, feel free to use kidney beans instead of small red beans if that's what you have on hand or prefer.